 Want to get some souvenir with you at Bran Castle?

 There was a marketplace outside of the castle.
 Jim bought a wooden flute as a new addition to his instrument collections.
 You could get some scary mask, too.
 They are perfect for Halloween!
 I don’t see my home having these as decorations tho.

-On a side note, a few weeks ago, I assigned an eight years old student a piano piece called Romanian Rhapsody.
+a few weeks ago, I assigned my eight years old student a piano piece called Romanian Rhapsody.
 I shared my travel story with her and showed her some pictures of my trip to Bran’s Castle.
-She told me the scenery of Romanian countryside is gorgeous, but the castle looked creepy.
-She also said this little house right next to the castle might be where he stored the body parts of the people he ate!
-I just love children’s imagination!
-I hope I didn’t give her some false impressions about Romania.
-Now she might think Romania is a beautiful country full of vampires.
+She told me the scenery of

 How about having some local sweets near Bran Castle in Romania?

 We got chimney cake (kürtöskalács in Romanian) after we left the castle.
 This spit cake came from the Hungarian-speaking region of Transylvania in Romania.
 And that region is precisely where Bran is.
 A good Kürtöskalács contains flour, sugar, milk, butter, eggs, yeast, and salt.
 Sometimes they add extra ingredients such as cinnamon and walnut.
-Cinnamon flavor was what we had if I remember correctly.
+The cinnamon flavour was what we had if I remember correctly.